chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation.md

 > - If Try PureScript takes too much time to update, then we should not advertise it on the website.
 > - If the documentation cannot be updated in sync with the compiler, then it should also be unlinked from the website, and marked as stale.

 - There is public acknowledgement that there are not enough workers to keep the documentation resources in-sync with latest language releases.
-As a result, much time is spent putting out fires rather than moving the langauge/ecosystem forward.
+As a result, much time is spent putting out fires rather than moving the language/ecosystem forward.
-- Outdated materials/websites are currently included in the main PureScript langauge's website.
+- Outdated materials/websites are currently included in the main PureScript language's website.
 These should be removed to prevent new learners from thinking that these resources are in-sync with the latest PureScript language.

 > I have said before that I think we should avoid new features and concentrate on bug fixes and documentation.
 Now that 0.12 is out, I think it is a great time to prune any inessential feature requests from the issue tracker and make a plan to concentrate on these things instead.